cultureamp/kaizen-design-system/packages/tailwind/CONFIGURATION.md

 ## Suggested Editor Config

 The assumption is that you will be using VSCode as your main IDE.
-Your configuration may differ if you are using alternatives like Webstorm, Atom, etc, but there is relatively decent support in their plugin ecosystems
+Your configuration may differ if you are using alternatives like Webstorm, Atom, etc, but there is relatively decent support in their plugin ecosystems.

 ### Tailwind CSS VSCode IntelliSense plugin